Alqor-UG/qlued/README.md

 - Set the `APP_KEY` for the Dropbox backend (if you set it up follow the steps below).
 - Run `python manage.py test --settings main.local_settings` to see if everything works out.

+### Getting the server started locally

+- Create a simple local database for the back-end with `python manage.py migrate --settings main.local_settings`.
+- To fill up the database with some standard back-ends etc you can simply run `python manage.py loaddata backends/fixtures/backend.json --settings main.local_settings`.
+- You should now be able to run `python manage.py runserver --settings main.local_settings`.

 ## Setting up a new dropbox storage
 The jobs for qlue are stored on a dropbox.
 If you would like to set it up you have to follow these steps (help to improve this description is welcome):